nus-cs2103-AY2223S2/tp/docs/team/scorpiussigma.md

 ### Project: Well Informed Fridge Environment (WIFE)

 Enhance life with WIFE!
-Our product Well Informed Fridge Environment &lt;WIFE/&gt; helps users to manage their food items in the fridge, and never question her.
+Our product Well Informed Fridge Environment &lt;WIFE/&gt; helps users to manage their food items in the fridge.
 With this, one never have to worry about optimizing storage and organization of food items in a refrigerator, thereby reducing waste and improving the efficiency of grocery shopping. ing the efficiency of grocery shopping.

 Given below are my contributions to the project.